 What our Life in the Thirteen Colonies lesson plan includes

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the orange box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, the supplies you will need are pencils, pens, and highlighters.
-To prepare for this lesson ahead of time, you can copy the worksheets and gather the supplies you’ll need.

 Options for Lesson